-China’s Zijin to Take Over Serbian Copper Giant7.
-September 2018. / Mining
+China’s Zijin to Take Over Serbian Copper Giant, Mining

 The Serbian government chosen the Chinese Zijin Mining Group as its strategic partner for the failing copper mining and smelting complex, RTB Bor.